-The Beyond the Standard Model (BSM) reach of rare FCNC kaon decays has received significant attention 284 in the literature, through both explicit model analyses and model-independent approaches based on effective 285 field theory (EFT).
-In the absence of a clear candidate for the TeV extension of the SM, the case for discovery 286 potential and model-discriminating power can be presented very efficiently in terms of an EFT approach 287 to BSM physics.
-In this approach, one parameterizes the effects of new heavy particles in terms of local 288 operators which carry dimensionful couplings, suppressed by inverse powers of the heavy new physics mass 289 scale.
-The important point is that the EFT approach allows us to make statements that apply to classes of 290 models, not just any specific SM extension.
-In this context, one can ask two important questions: (i) how 291 large of a deviation from the SM can we expect in rare decays from existing constraints? (ii) if a given class 292 of operators dominates, what pattern of deviations from the SM can we expect in various rare kaon decays?
-293
+The beyond the standard model (BSM) reach of rare FCNC kaon decays has received significant attention 283 in the literature, through both explicit model analyses and model-independent approaches based on effective 284 field theory (EFT).
+In the absence of a clear candidate for the TeV extension of the SM, the case for discovery 285 potential and model-discriminating power can be presented very efficiently in terms of an EFT approach to 286 BSM physics.
+In this approach, one parametrizes the effects of new heavy particles in terms of local operators 287 whose coefficients are suppressed by inverse powers of the heavy new physics mass scale.
+The important 288 point is that the EFT approach allows us to make statements that apply to classes of models, not just any 289 specific SM extension.
+In this context, one can ask two important questions: (i) how large a deviation from 290 the SM can we expect in rare decays from existing constraints? (ii) if a given class of operators dominates, 291 what pattern of deviations from the SM can we expect in various rare kaon decays?
+292

 Our discussion here parallels the one given in Ref.
 [18], to which we refer for more details.
-To leading order in $v{\rm ew}/\Lambda$ (where $v{\rm ew} \sim 200$ GeV and Λ is the scale of new physics), six operators can affect the $K \to \pi \nu \bar{\nu}$ decays.
+To leading order in $v/\Lambda$ (where $v \sim 200$ GeV and $\Lambda$ is the scale of new physics), six operators can affect the $K \to \pi \nu \bar{\nu}$ decays.
 Three of these are four-fermion operators and affect the $K \to \pi \ell^+ \ell^-$ decays as well (one of these operators contributes to $K \to \pi \ell \nu$ by SU(2) gauge invariance).
-The coefficients of these operators are largely unconstrained by other observables, and therefore one can expect sizable deviations from the SM in $K \to \pi \nu \bar{\nu}$ (both modes) and $K \to \pi \ell^+ \ell^-$, depending on the flavor structure of the BSM scenario.
+The coefficients of these operators are largely unconstrained by other observables, and therefore one can expect sizable deviations from the SM in $K \to \pi \nu \bar{\nu}$ (both modes) and $K \to \pi \ell^+ \ell^-$ , depending on the flavor structure of the BSM scenario.